 Just putting on your Quest 2 to watch a movie or virtually hang out with friends is better done when you don't even have to bother with controllers.
 There are a handful of games that support hand tracking, but since it's not the most accurate tracking experience in the world, most games are best when using controllers.
 Yes, even the ones designed with hand tracking in mind.

-As of May 2021, Facebook added the option for developers to utilize a new high-fidelity hand tracking experience.
+As of May 2021, Meta added the option for developers to utilize a new high-fidelity hand tracking experience.
 Simply put, this doubles the speed at which the cameras on the Quest 2 track your hands, resulting in a better overall experience.
 While the Quest 2 can now more accurately track fast hand movements and gestures, it still struggles with low light and precise tracking, as it has no way of seeing fingers that might be behind your hands, thus impeding the cameras' vision.

 Like Hand Physics Lab, some games include some ingenious predictive behavior to help fill in the gaps.
 Still, hand tracking has been a largely experimental and often frustrating experience when used for complicated tasks.
-Upcoming games like Unplugged — the air guitar simulator — look to change that with better detection algorithms and game designs that are better made for detecting hands.
+Games like Unplugged (opens in new tab) — the air guitar simulator — look to change that with better detection algorithms and game designs that are better made for detecting hands.

 Oculus Quest 2: Replacing the Oculus Rift

-Facebook has officially discontinued the Oculus Rift S and the Oculus Quest, leaving the Oculus Quest 2 as the single way forward for the company's VR strategy.
+Meta has officially discontinued the Oculus Rift S and the Oculus Quest, leaving the Meta Quest 2 as the single way forward for the company's VR strategy.
 We saw Nintendo finally move to this model in the past few years with the Switch, which combined both portable and console divisions of the company and, like Nintendo, Facebook has now integrated its portable and PC divisions into one solid product that can do it all.

-While the Oculus Quest 2 is most effective as a completely standalone, wireless headset, it can be hooked up to the computer via the $80 Oculus Link cable or via one of many wireless methods.
-Oculus Link is a 15-foot cable that plugs into your PC's USB Type-C port and turns the Oculus Quest 2 into a bonafide Oculus Rift, complete with the Oculus Rift home screen and all.
+While the Meta Quest 2 is most effective as a completely standalone, wireless headset, it can be hooked up to the computer via the $80 Oculus Link cable or via one of many wireless methods.
+Oculus Link is a 15-foot cable that plugs into your PC's USB Type-C port and turns the Meta Quest 2 into a bonafide Oculus Rift, complete with the Oculus Rift home screen and all.
 In fact, you'll need to disconnect the cable entirely just to get back to the Quest 2's home screen.

-Over the past several months, Facebook has improved the overall quality of Oculus Link, taking it from a rather soft image at launch to a razor-sharp visual experience that looks and feels no different from a VR headset built with only a PC connection in mind.
+Over the past several months, Meta has improved the overall quality of Oculus Link, taking it from a rather soft image at launch to a razor-sharp visual experience that looks and feels no different from a VR headset built with only a PC connection in mind.

 For folks with a powerful gaming PC, the real killer app you'll want to invest in is Virtual Desktop — a 3rd-party app that costs $20 on the Oculus Quest store and enables you to wirelessly stream your PC's desktop to your Oculus Quest 2.
 While it sounds cool to see your PC's desktop in VR on an unimaginably huge screen, that's not the real draw of the app (in this case).